ArtemPt239/rainbow-track/README.md

 ### Obtaining workplace id:

-1) Go to bottom of the sidebar and click workspace icon
+1) Go to the bottom of the sidebar and click the workspace icon
 2) In the opened popup click "Manage Workspaces"

 ![](img/workplace_id_1-2.png)